cloud-gov/cf-dockerized-buildpack/README.md

 The Dockerfile is heavily inspired by [sclevine/cflocal][].

 ## Quick start
+Make sure you have [jq][] installed to run the build script.

 To build an image for a particular buildpack, you provide the language as a argument to the build script.
 For example, to build an image for `python`:

 ```shell